Saltatory Conduction Vs Continuous Conduction

 The Significance of Myelination: Speed and Efficiency

-Myelination plays a crucial role in the speed and efficiency of nerve impulse transmission.
+Myelination makes a real difference in the speed and efficiency of nerve impulse transmission.
 The significant difference in conduction speed between myelinated and unmyelinated axons is primarily due to the insulating properties of myelin.
 This insulation minimizes capacitance and reduces the number of places where the action potential needs to be actively generated.
 This leads to faster, more energy-efficient transmission of nerve impulses.

 Diseases that damage myelin, such as multiple sclerosis, severely impair nerve impulse conduction, resulting in neurological deficits.
-The loss of myelin reduces conduction velocity, leading to symptoms such as muscle weakness, numbness, and impaired coordination.
+The loss of myelin reduces conduction velocity, leading to symptoms such as muscle weakness, numbness, and impaired coordination That's the whole idea..

 Frequently Asked Questions (FAQ)